Masala Herb

 Then you need to time and watch your noodles.

-Packet instructions usually direct you to cook the Asian egg noodles for about 3 minutes and that's what I usually look out for.
+Packet instructions typically direct you to cook the Asian egg noodles for about 3 minutes, and that's what I often look out for.

 This is the tricky part here!